JeremyS22/ChipEight/README.md

 # ChipEight Emulator

-A project dedicated towards learing and implementing a emulator that runs Chip 8 games and apps.
+A project dedicated towards learning and implementing a emulator that runs Chip 8 games and apps.

 Chip 8 is a interpreted programming language that was used to write various software/games and ran on several devices since the 1970's.